afeser/Short-Term-Power-System-Frequency-Forecasting/data/README.md

 # Data

 There are different data sets included.
+Note that data is higly compressible, therefore, they are zipped and needed to be unzipped before use.

 ## Sources
 ### Demand Data
 https://www.nationalgrideso.com/balancing-data/data-finder-and-explorer